[Updated on 7/6/2018 to reflect changes in the preview]

 Microsoft recently published a set of connectivity principles for Office 365 which provides concise guidance on the recommended ways of achieving optimal performance and connectivity to Office 365.
 The first of these principles is to Identify and differentiate Office 365 network traffic using Microsoft published endpoints.
 Endpoints include IP Addresses and URLs that are used to connect to Office 365.

-Today we are releasing a preview of a new web service that publishes these endpoints making it easier for enterprise customers to evaluate, configure, and stay up to date with changes in Office 365 network endpoints.
-These web services will eventually replace the HTML, XML, and RSS data published today at http://aka.ms/o365ip.
+Originally on 4/2/2018 (and updated on 7/6/2018) we released a preview of a new web service that publishes these endpoints making it easier for enterprise customers to evaluate, configure, and stay up to date with changes in Office 365 network endpoints.
+These web services will replace the HTML, XML, and RSS data published today at http://aka.ms/o365ip.
+The current XML file will no longer be available from October 2nd, 2018.
+We will be replacing the HTML and RSS output formats with new noes generated from the web services.
 Usage documentation for the IP Address and URL web services are detailed in Managing Office 365 Endpoints – Web Service.

 We are also publishing three categories for Office 365 network endpoints as attributes of this data: